 About the Service

 Children's Intensive Services (CIS) provides mental health services to children aged 5 to 12 years.
-Children are referred by their clinician to the service to obtain additional supports to manage their behaviour, to seek diagnostic clarification and/or medication review.
+Families are referred by their community mental health clinician for more intensive services to:

 What Happens in the Service